 Anyone who has long hair has had a headache related to their hair at some point.
 It is not the length though, that’s causing the headache directly.

-So the answer to the question “Does long hair cause headaches?” is yes and no.
+So the answer to the question “Can long hair give you a headache?” is yes and no.

 What are the reasons for a long hair headache?

 So first of all, you want to identify the source of your long hair headache.
 There are a few different reasons for this particular type of pain.
 Let’s start with the most unlikely one.

 Reason number 1: The heavy hair headacheMany people think that the weight of their hair alone is responsible for their headache.
 This is very unlikely for three reasons.

 One, even reeeeeaally long hair doesn’t weigh all that much.

 Check out this video of a lady who has very, very long hair.
 (I think it’s floor-length!)
 As you can see, the scale ends up showing ~350g, ~12oz, ~.77lbs.

 (Everyone who wondered how much hair weighs: You’re welcome!)

 Your scalp is perfectly able to deal with that amount of hair.

 Second of all, your hair doesn’t grow long from one day till the other.
 This gives all those muscles that help you hold your head up the time to get used to the weight.